What are Business Credit and Loans All About?

 When an entrepreneur has credit issues, no collateral, and cash flow less than $10,000 monthly, there’s a problem.
 Because they won’t qualify for any real business loans.
 But, they can qualify for business credit.

 Business credit is a “catch-all” for business owners.
 So this is because anyone with an established entity can get approvals.
 Hence, this means even a startup business where the owner has bad credit can still get business credit.
 So this is because you don’t put the Social Security number on the application.
 And personal credit doesn’t even get a review for approval.
 Business Credit allows the business owner to finance day-to-day activities keeping business expenses off personal credit reports allowing them to establish better personal credit in the process!

 And for business owners who want money at the best terms, business credit is a must-have.
 To even qualify for a conventional SBA loan you must have good business credit per SBA.
-And by having it business owners can get away from providing personal liability on the credit they obtain.
+And by having it business owners can get away from providing personal liability on the credit they get.